MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 You can run the following commands from your Linux terminal to download and install these popular Linux applications.
 If you are using a different distribution than Ubuntu, it may use a different package manager than apt.
 Once the Linux application is installed, you can find it in your **Start** menu under the distribution name.
 For example: `Ubuntu -> Microsoft Edge`.

+> [!NOTE]
+> Support for GUI apps on WSL does not provide a full desktop experience.
+It relies on Windows desktop, so installing desktop-focused tools or apps may not be supported.
+To request additional support, you can file an issue in the [WSLg repo on GitHub](https://github.com/microsoft/wslg/issues).

 ### Update the packages in your distribution

 ```bash